 As the old saying goes, you need to spend money to make money.
-According to a study by market research specialists Nielsen, the average Return on Ad Spend (ROAS) across all industries in 2019 was 2.87:1.
+According to a study by market research specialists Nielsen, the average Return on Ad Spend (ROAS) across all industries was 2.87:1.
 So, this means that for every £1 spent on advertising, the average company made £2.87 in return!

-In times of crisis it can be overtly appealing to batten down the hatches and reduce all spend from your marketing channels.
-However, as we rapidly shift towards a digital environment, you could be missing out on opportunities to generate additional revenue from Google Ads.
+As we rapidly shift towards a digital environment, you could be missing out on opportunities to generate additional revenue from Google Ads.

-For those that can afford to spend with Google Ads during these times, read on to learn how to reduce wasted ad spend and improve the performance of your campaigns with top tips from our UK Search Awards shortlisted experts.
+Read on to learn how to reduce wasted ad spend and improve the performance of your campaigns with top tips from our UK Search Awards shortlisted experts.

 Focus on conversions, not clicks